TheLastMutt/SoundvisionRepair/README.md

 ## Firmware update file
-Since the root file system with the main application seemed to be corrupted I needed a working copy to try and reinstall the broken files.
+Since the root file system with the main application seemed to be corrupted, I needed a working copy to try and reinstall the broken files.
 Maybe there was a firmware update to download from Loewe to extract files from.
 Searching the web leads to people discussing a firmware update, but the server location is gone.
 A looong search later I was successful with a link found [here](https://www.justanswer.co.uk/electronics/boj37-loewe-soundvision-unit-want-connect.html).

 OK, now I had a file called `Soundvision_3_11.1.dar.zip`.
 Extracting that yields a pdf file, an xml file and `Soundvision_3_11.1.dar.tli`.
 The `file` command identifies this as a "dar" archive.
 I had never heard of that, installed the "dar" software on my PC and tried to extract the archive.
 I tried various combinations of command line options, but most results were something like this: